Decipher100Eyes/code4rena-size/README.md

 ## Recommended Mitigation Steps

-Debt position future value should be converted to collateral token unit when choosing proper liquidator reward.
+The future value of the Debt position should be converted to collateral token unit when choosing proper liquidator reward.
 As debtInCollateralToken already represents the value of debtposition in collateral token with proper decimal, it should be used instead of debtPosition.futureValue.

 ```